sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-environment.md

 ## Steps to set up your environment

 * **Step 1 - Name your Environment:** Give your [Environment]({{< ref "tyk-cloud/troubleshooting-&-support/glossary.md#environment" >}}) a name.
-You may find it useful to reflect the names used within your organisation such as Development, Production etc.
+You may find it useful to reflect the names used within your organization such as Development, Production etc.

 * **Step 2 - Name your Control Plane:** Give your [Control Plane]({{< ref "tyk-cloud/troubleshooting-&-support/glossary.md#control-plane" >}}) a name.
 Again, this is up to you and you may already have an infrastructure you want to re-create in Tyk Cloud.

 * **Step 3 - Configure your first Cloud Data Plane:** Select the region you want to locate your [Cloud Data Plane]({{< ref "tyk-cloud/troubleshooting-&-support/glossary.md#cloud-data-plane" >}}) in from the drop-down list.
-Your Cloud Data Plane is not confined to the same region as your Organisation and Control Plane but the amount of regions you have to choose from can be limited depending on your subscription plan.
+Your Cloud Data Plane is not confined to the same region as your Organization and Control Plane but the amount of regions you have to choose from can be limited depending on your subscription plan.
 Give your Cloud Data Plane a name.

 {{< note success >}}
 **Note**